-Beef stock can be the base to soups, a quick gravy or even just to mix in with mashed potatoes to make them moist with extra flavor and I’m going to tell you how to make this delicious, rich stock.
+Beef Stock can be the base to soups, a quick gravy or even just to mix in with mashed potatoes to make them moist with extra flavor and it is easier than you think to make.

 I prefer to make my own stock, I’ve previously made chicken stock and vegetable stock and they both have so much more flavor and a lot less sodium than store bought.
 Any stock that is made with bones, is good for you.
 Using bone broth in recipes is all the rage right now because of the collagen that is extracted from the bones when cooking.